Are You Ready to Bike Across the Richmond-San Rafael Bridge? We Are!

 A bicycle and pedestrian path on the Richmond-San Rafael Bridge has been in the works for decades.
 Throughout this project, Bike East Bay pushed for more: we won an additional $500,000 for bike lane and trail improvements to connect Richmond neighborhoods to the bridge, the waterfront, ferry service, and each other.

-The lane barrier was installed in October and the opening date is set for November 16!
+The lane barrier was installed in October and the new path opened on November 16, 2019!
 With the help of our social media followers, we’ve schemed up some pretty excellent adventures by bike.
 Catch them all, and we’ll catch you on the bridge.

 Day Trip: Fairfax/Museum Day (30 miles, no big hills)